 You stand to gain a lot when you update your older content.
-Just like book writers update their book from time to time to remain relevant, you also must update your content.
+Just like book writers update their books from time to time to remain relevant, you also must update your content.

 This makes your website rank better because search engines see your updated content as new and get re-index as one.
 When you update your content, it gives you the chance to correct errors and adds a touch of freshness.

 There is a chance that statistics have changed since you first post that content, update it will ensure your content didn’t become obsolete.

 Improved content based on the current standard and knowledge will reduce redundancy and increase visitor time on your webpage.
 The search engine will re-crawl your content after you update your older content.
 Your site will also have a higher click-through.